-(c) An improper implementation of a random number generator. $\langle ... \rangle$

-- (d) Improperly written codes to harness test input data. $\langle ... \rangle$ - (e) Poor mathematical routines for computing P-values. $\langle ... \rangle$ - (f) Incorrect choices for input parameters.
+- (c) An improper implementation of a random number generator. $\langle \ldots \rangle$ - (d) Improperly written codes to harness test input data. $\langle \ldots \rangle$ - (e) Poor mathematical routines for computing P-values. $\langle \ldots \rangle$ - (f) Incorrect choices for input parameters.

-It is hardly surprising that with such a relaxed approach to statistical testing ("over time, statistical tests are revamped") the authors have included two bad tests in the original version of the document (see [12] where the errors are noted).
+It is hardly surprising that with such a relaxed approach to statistical testing ("over time, statistical tests are revamped") the authors have included two bad tests in the original version of the document, see the paper [12] where the errors are noted.
 It is instructive to look at the errors in these tests.
 The first error, in the Fourier spectral test, happened because the expectation and variance of the approximating normal distribution were computed incorrectly.
 The second is more interesting, since two different (and quite predictable) problems with the p-values approach appeared at the same time.
 First, the distribution of the test statistics based on the Lempel-Ziv compression algorithm was not computed exactly but was approximated using some presumably good pseudorandom number generator as reference.
-The experiments with other generators made in [12] showed that this approximation is dubious.
-The other problem could be related to the non-negligible probability of individual values; as we have mentioned, this makes the distribution of the p-values not be very close to the uniform one.
-The results of numerical experiments [12] suggest that this could be the reason for the rejection of truly random sequences.
-In the current version this test is excluded (current version contains 15 tests instead of 16).
+The experiments with other generators made in the paper [12] showed that this approximation is dubious.
+The other problem could be related to the non-negligible probability of individual values.
+As we have mentioned, in this case the distribution of the p-values differs from the uniform one.
+The results of numerical experiments described in the paper suggest that this could be the reason for the rejection of truly random sequences.
+In the current version of the NIST document this test is excluded (it contains 15 tests instead of 16).

-9 How to make a robust test
+9 How to Make a Robust Test

 There are different ways to deal with errors in statistical tests.
 Finding and correcting the coding errors is a general problem for all software, and tests are no exceptions here.
-One may conclude from this that errors are anyway possible for many reasons (see the list above), so we should not insist on the mathematical correctness of tests, just deleting the tests when they are discovered to be incorrect.
+One may argue that, since errors are anyway possible for many reasons (see the list above), we should not insist on the mathematical correctness of tests, just deleting the tests when they are discovered to be incorrect.
 Still the other approach is to do whatever we can to avoid errors that could be avoided.
-In this section we explain, following [32], how one could avoid the problems related to (a) the approximation errors while computing p-values, and (b) to the non-negligible probabilities of individual outcomes.
+In this section we explain, following the technical report [32], how one could avoid problems related (a) to the approximation errors while computing p-values, and (b) to the non-negligible probabilities of individual outcomes.
 This will be done in two steps.

 Step 1.
 Let us still assume that a reference generator that is truly random is available.
-But instead of using the reference generator to find the approximate distributions or to look for suspicious tests (as suggested by the authors of dieharder and NIST tests), we use it directly.
-Recall that the we used Kolmogorov-Smirnov test to check that the distribution of p-values coincides with the uniform distribution, and
+But instead of using the reference generator to find the approximate distributions or to look for suspicious tests, as suggested by the authors of dieharder and NIST tests, we use it directly.
+Recall that the we used the Kolmogorov-Smirnov test to check that the distribution of p-values is consistent with the uniform distribution, and our problem was that due to approximation errors and non-zero probabilities of individual deviation values the distribution of p-values is not exactly uniform under the null hypothesis.
+However, there is a version of the Kolmogorov-Smirnov test that deals with two samples.
+Here the null hypothesis is that the two samples are formed by independent random variables with the same distribution, but nothing is assumed about this distribution.